 Morgan's Wonderland Camp offers a welcoming environment for everyone.
-The campground is designed to be accessible to everyone, including children with special needs.
+The campground is designed to be accessible to everyone.
 This camp is on the outskirts of San Antonio and sits on over 102 acres of the campground.
 Morgan's Wonderland Camp offers plenty of attractions for your child.

 Some of the attractions include The Stockyard, a modified barn where kids can see animals and learn more about different species.
 There is also Maggie’s Studio, an area where campers can indulge in any art or craft of their choice like painting and get their creativity flowing.
 There is also Bike Flatts, a collection of bike trails that allow campers to try on different bikes, from trikes, bicycles to handcycles and tandem bikes.